By Kimberly Blaker

 The alarming rate at which COVID-19 has swept the world has left researchers little time to discover all we need to know about the illness other than that it’s both highly contagious and deadly.

 Researchers, doctors and governments as of mid April recommend we all stay home and avoid mingling with anyone who doesn’t live in the same household.
 When we must go out, we should keep at least six and a half feet away from others to prevent the spread of the illness.
+In addition, business establishments are encouraged to conduct regular COVID 19 Disinfection.

 Unfortunately, we must still leave our homes for essentials.
 So how can we keep ourselves and others safe?